Reviem0/CompSci-Notes/Networks and Security/Network Layer/Ethernet.md

 	1. The sender broadcasts an ARP request ("Who has this IP address?") to the Ethernet broadcast address (`ff:ff:ff:ff:ff:ff`)
 	2. All hosts on the LAN see the request
 	3. The host with the target IP address sends an ARP reply directly back to the sender
 	4. The sender caches the result
+- ARP cache: Stores I